 Being friends with your siblings as adults looks a little different than being roommates with them when you’re little.
 Your relationship with your siblings, if you’re like me, has ebbed and flowed over the years.
-I have two sisters and I am the one in the middle – I’m sure you can imagine there have been quite a mix of both.
+I have two sisters and I’m the one in the middle.
+I’m sure you can imagine there has been quite a mix of both.

 Hanging out isn’t laying on each other’s beds when you get home, piling on the couch or sitting around the dinner table every day anymore.
 It’s buying a plane ticket, filling up a tank of gas or asking for a day off.

 Growing up, I had the experience of sharing a room with both of my sisters at different times.
 My older sister has me by four years, so it was mostly her trying to keep me from ruining her things.
 On the other hand, I have my younger sister by two years.
 So it was a constant question of where’d you put my (fill in the blank)?

 When we were under one roof, not solving a problem wasn’t an option.
 We had to find a way to build a bridge and get over whatever it was we were upset about.
 I think I took this for granted.
 It was so much simpler to work things out in person.